EPCCed/archer2-advanced-use-of-lammps/_episodes/03-lammps-performance.md

 >
 > > ## Solution
 > >
-> > The simulation time can vary drastically depending on how often rebalancing is carried out.
+> > The simulation time can vary drastically depending on how often re-balancing is carried out.
-> > When using dynamic rebalancing, there is an important trade-off
+> > When using dynamic re-balancing, there is an important trade-off
-> > between the time gained from rebalancing and the cost involved with recalculating the load balance among cores.
+> > between the time gained from re-balancing and the cost involved with recalculating the load balance among cores.
 > {: .solution}
 {: .challenge}

 You can find more information about how LAMMPS handles domain decomposition in the LAMMPS manual [balance](https://docs.lammps.org/balance.html) and [fix balance](https://docs.lammps.org/fix_balance.html) sections.

 ## Considering neighbour lists